-Prince William and Kate Middleton's private life is under even more scrutiny than usual in the midst of Meghan Markle's pregnancy thanks to rampant speculation around a rumoured affair.
-While Kensington Palace has yet to comment on the rumour, it continues to gain traction online with every passing moment.
+Prince William and Kate Middleton's private life is under even more scrutiny than usual in the midst of Meghan Markle's pregnancy thanks to rampant speculation around a rumored affair.
+While Kensington Palace has yet to comment on the rumor, it continues to gain traction online with every passing moment.

 Middleton and Hanbury, each in their respective Anmer Hall and Houghton Hall homes, apparently had a falling out earlier this year, and the Duchess wanted her out of the group.
 (British tabloids referred to Hanbury as a "rural rival.")
 Now, Twitter theorists and tabloids are linking the two events, claiming that Hanbury is at the heart of this supposed cheating scandal.
 She has not spoken publicly on the matter, nor does she have public social media accounts for people to pour over.